 But how much current is harmful?
 The answer to that question also depends on several factors.
 Individual body chemistry has a significant impact on how electric current affects an individual.
 Some people are highly sensitive to current, experiencing involuntary muscle contraction with shocks from static electricity.
 Others can draw large sparks from discharging static electricity and hardly feel it, much less experience a muscle spasm.
 Despite these differences, approximate guidelines have been developed through tests which indicate very little current being necessary to manifest harmful effects (again, see end of chapter for information on the source of this data).
 All current figures given in milliamps (a milliamp is equal to 1/1000 of an amp):

-BODILY EFFECT DIRECT CURRENT (DC) 60 Hz AC 10 kHz AC

-Men = 1.0 mA Women = 0.6 mA

-Men = 5.2 mA Women = 3.5 mA 8 mA

-Painful, but voluntary muscle control maintained Women = 41 mA 9 mA 6 mA

-Painful, unable 16 mA 10.5 mA

-Severe pain, difficulty breathing Men = 90 mA Women = 60 mA 23 mA 15 mA

-Men = 500 mA Women = 500 mA 100 mA 100 mA
+DIRECT CURRENT (DC) Slight sensation felt at hand(s) Men = 1.0 mA Women = 0.6 mA 0.4 mA 0.3 mA 7 mA 5 mA perception Men = 5.2 mA Women = 3.5 mA 0.7 mA 8 mA voluntary muscle control maintained Men = 62 mA Women = 41 mA 6 mA 37 mA Painful, unable to let go of wires Men = 76 mA s Women = 51 mA 16 mA 10.5 mA 75 mA 50 mA difficulty breathing Men = 90 mA Women = 60 mA 15 mA 63 mA Possible heart fibrillation after 3 seconds Men = 500 mA Women = 500 mA 100 mA 100 mA refers to alternating current that completes ten thousand (10,000) back-and-forth cycles each and every second.

 "Hz" stands for the unit of Hertz, the measure of how rapidly alternating current alternates, a measure otherwise known as frequency.
 So, the column of figures labeled "60 Hz AC" refers to current that alternates at a frequency of 60 cycles (1 cycle = period of time where electrons flow one direction, then the other direction) per second.
-The last column, labeled "10 kHz AC," refers to alternating current that completes ten thousand (10,000) back-and-forth cycles each and every second.
+The last column, labeled "10 kHz AC,"